apache/pulsar/site2/docs/admin-api-partitioned-topics.md

 ```

 > **Note**
-> If a non-partitioned topic with the suffix '-partition-' followed by numeric value like 'xyz-topic-partition-10', then you can not create a partitioned topic with name 'xyz-topic', because the partitions of the partitioned topic could override the existing non-partitioned topic.
+> If a non-partitioned topic with the suffix '-partition-' followed by a numeric value like 'xyz-topic-partition-10', you can not create a partitioned topic with name 'xyz-topic', because the partitions of the partitioned topic could override the existing non-partitioned topic.
 To create such partitioned topic, you have to delete that non-partitioned topic first.

 <!--REST API-->
 {@inject: endpoint|PUT|/admin/v2/topics/:tenant/:namespace/:topic/partitions|operation/createPartitionedTopic}